deepfactor-io/appsec-village-pod-dc31/README.md

 ## The exercises

-This POD is broken down into three exercises, all of which can be done within the personal workspace VM created above.
+This POD is broken down into two exercises, both of which can be done within the personal workspace VM created above.

 The exercises are:

   - *Evading syscall monitoring tools*
   - *Evading library API monitoring tools*
-  - *Using confused deputies*

 ## Evading syscall monitoring